CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 # Custom FeedbackItems

-This sections describes how to implement a custom `FeedbackItem`.
+This section describes how to implement a custom `FeedbackItem`.
-To keep the example simple, we create a new `FeedbackItem` that allows us to render text with a recursive font.
+To keep the example simple, you will create a new `FeedbackItem` that allows you to render text with a recursive font.

 ## Java Implementation

-All we have to do, is to implement the interface `FeedbackItem` for this:
+All you have to do, is to implement the interface `FeedbackItem` for this:

 ```java
 public class RecursiveTextFeedbackItem implements FeedbackItem {